- 2 skinless salmon fillets

 For the pak choi

-Serve the pak choi in shallow bowls, top with the salmon steaks and spoon over the juices.
-Scatter with the toasted sesame seeds and serve on its own or with brown rice or noodles.
+Serve the pak choi in shallow bowls, top with the salmon and spoon over the juices.
+Scatter with 2 tsp toasted sesame seeds and serve with brown rice or noodles, if you like.